kcmr/transburger-icon/README.md

 ## Styling

-The following custom properties and mixins are available for styling:
+The following custom properties are available for styling.

+If you want to scale the icon keeping the default proportions, you only need to set the icon height.
+You can use a value expressed in pixels or the keyword `inherit` to use the button font size.
+The icon color is the same as the button text color.

 | Custom property                | Description                                                    | Default        |
 |:-------------------------------|:---------------------------------------------------------------| :--------------|